d3x0r/STFRPhysics/AI/STFR_Connection_Space_Displacement_Math.md

 The eastbound result agrees within measurement uncertainty.
 The westbound discrepancy reflects the simplified model — the actual flight did not fully counteract Earth's rotation, and the path traversed varying latitudes.
 A proper reconstruction requires integrating logged airspeed and altitude data.
 The qualitative structure is correctly predicted: eastbound loses time, westbound gains, with the asymmetry arising from velocity relative to the absolute frame.

 **Key STFR distinction from GR:** GR attributes Hafele-Keating to gravitational time dilation (altitude) plus special-relativistic time dilation (velocity relative to the rotating Earth frame).
-STFR uses the same $\Gamma = \sqrt{1 - v^2/C^2}$ for both effects, with velocity measured in the absolute CMB frame — no frame ambiguity, one preferred frame, same numerical predictions at this precision.
+STFR uses the same $\lambda = \sqrt{1 - v^2/C^2}$ for both effects, with velocity measured in the absolute CMB frame — no frame ambiguity, one preferred frame, same numerical predictions at this precision.

 ---